Billplz/Billplz-for-GiveWP/readme.txt

 Add payment gateway for Billplz.

 == Changelog ==

+= 3.3.0 =
+* Add new filter for modifying required parameter during bill creation.
+* Fix issue on redirect_url

 = 3.2.1 =
 * NEW : Add filter for Reference 1 and 2